turingschool/front-end-curriculum/projects/module-3/niche-audience.md

   - PRs have full, consistent descriptions
   - Evolution of the project (decisions made, etc) is documented in the git history and PRs but is sometimes unclear
   - When the project is run locally, the terminal shows no errors and fewer than 5 warnings
-  - PropTypes or type-checking of props is mostly complete
 * **2:**
   - README concisely communicates your learning goals and the evolution of the project, but does not use Markdown formatting to aid readability
   - README links to any applicable repos/deployed sites